-Recording on CPOMS:
+Recording of behaviour:

 Staff will bring to the attention of the Headteacher/Deputy Headteacher/Learning Mentor children who receive yellow and red cards by logging this on CPOMS.
-Senior leaders are made aware of children who receive red cards and will supervise children during the missed break (morning or afternoon).
+Senior Leaders are made aware of children who receive red cards and will supervise children during the missed break.
+Behaviour logs are monitored.